tengcomplex/rssamantha/readme.txt

 -------------------
 Installation
 -------------------
-A java runtime environment is required.
-The binaries are compiled with 1.6, source should compile and run with 1.5.
-Tested with 1.6 and 1.7 runtime.
+A java SE runtime environment >=1.7 is required.

 Unzip rssamantha.zip, edit configuration file as needed.
 There are example wrapper scripts rssamantha.bsh/rssamantha.bat and an example